Aagathan: Plot

 A large party of the General's ex-colleagues, including Major George, is invited to the function by Gautham using Varma's email id.
-It is also revealed that the journalist chronicling Varma's biography has also been sent by Gautham to trap him.
+It is also revealed that Akbar Ali has been sent by Gautham to trap him.
 The media people are also invited.
 All this has been done so that when the truth is revealed, it will be to everyone.

 At the function, Varma presents himself in the Army General's uniform.
 He reveals the secret to all the invited guests in the guise of a dirty plan by Gautham to blackmail him.
 Varma also says that if anyone among the guests believes the story, he will shoot himself, but all remain silent.
 Gautham challenges the General to shoot him if the story was a scam.
 Though the General points the gun towards Gautham, he cannot pull himself to shoot him, thereby silently admitting the crime and all the guests turn against him.
-Guilt ridden and realizing his mistake, he leaves the scene and kills himself after writing down the confession to the President of India and returning all the accolades and awards he received during his service.
+Guilt ridden and realizing his mistake, he leaves the scene and commits suicide after writing down the confession to the President of India and returning all the accolades and awards he received during his service.

 The film ends with Shreya sitting in an airport receiving a letter passed on to her.
 It is from Gautham asking her if she still has feelings for him.
 She sees him sitting across the waiting area smiling at her.